DeanLemans/deanlemans.github.io/content/00-raw/My philosophy.md

 I want to be more then I am now, and I will do things such that i will be more.

 A multitude (trapped) in one

+My ideal = the ubermench, the absurd hero, the self,